ManoloAlvarezForo/theocraticwall/README.md

-# theocraticwall
+# Theocratic Wall

-Theocratic Wall for Mobile
+Theocratic Wall for Mobile to handle the events.